 Please get in touch if you are interested and we can help.

-We are pleased to announce that Round 3 of the Royal Society’s 2022-23 Wolfson Fellowships scheme is now open (as per the pre-announcement circulated last month, copy attached for reference).
-Therefore, the University’s internal selection process can now commence.
+We are pleased to announce that Round 3 of the Royal Society’s 2024-25 Wolfson Fellowships scheme will be opening next week (11th June), and the University’s internal selection process will now commence.

 The programme is to enable UK Universities to strategically recruit and attract outstanding international researchers to the UK’s scientific community.
 This can be achieved through one of the following routes:

 This strand focuses entirely on recruitment, enabling UK institutions to enhance their offering with a £300,000 fellowship award to international research leaders wishing to relocate to the UK.
 The funding can be used flexibly to conduct high-quality research as part of their start-up package.
+The funding can cover salary enhancement of up to 20%, research expenses at 100% fEC, research assistants at 80% fEC, 4-year PhD studentships, and other justified research costs.
 Award holders are expected to hold a full-time post at the University.
+Please note, for the five-year fellowship the start date of appointment and the start date of the Fellowship must correlate and fall within the six-month period beginning nine months from the funder deadline.
+Based on the dates of previous rounds, we anticipate this period to be June-December 2026, and expect it to be confirmed in the scheme notes document when it is published next week.

 This strand allows excellent international researchers a flexible 12-month sabbatical period at a UK university with an award of up to £125,000 to build and develop international collaborations and networks with the host UK university.
 The fellowship can be held full time for 1 year or flexibly over 2 years – but the total period of the sabbatical must always amount to 12 months.
+The funding can cover bursary for visiting fellows up to £80k, research expenses including small equipment up to £10k, and other justified costs.
 The scheme requires for the candidate to be employed at an overseas institution.

 Eligibility for both strands: